jarrensj/pb/README.md

 - **Next.js**: The primary framework used to build the app.
 - **Nouns**: Incorporated as fun overlays.
-- **Walrus**: Used for hosting images taken by users.
-The site is also hosted on Walrus (if applicable).
+- **Walrus**: Used for hosting images taken by users, the site is also hosted on Walrus.
 - **Connect Kit**: Handles wallet connections for users.

 ## Demo

-[Insert demo video link here]
+TODO: [Insert demo video link here]

 ## Future Improvements